 Paying $6/cloth is unnecessary when there are so many other good-quality cheaper alternatives to Wet-It Swedish dishcloths.
 If you want something nearly identical to Wet-It, check out the Amala Sponge Cloths.

 More Cheaper Alternatives

 If you’d like to read more in my “cheaper alternatives” series, check out these posts in the series:

-- Cheaper Alternatives to L.L.
-Bean Duck Boots
+- Cheap Duck Boots: Alternatives to L.L.
+Bean Boots

 - Cheap DIY Phone Loopy Grip: Popsocket Alternative